-Pamela’s more formal training took place at the LaGuardia High School for Music and Art.
-Upon graduation she received the Kerner award for most creative art student.
-After graduation Pamela attended Swarthmore College, where she majored in psychology and studied painting with Harriet Shorr.
-Rather than attend graduate school, she moved to Paris for two years, to be closer to the masters she admired.
-During this period Pamela painted independently and traveled throughout North Africa and Europe.
-In 1979 she exhibited at the Francoise Carel Gallery in Paris.
+Her formal training began at the LaGuardia High School for Music and Art where she received the Kerner award for most creative art student.
+Pamela attended Swarthmore College and majored in psychology while studying painting with Harriet Shorr.
+After graduation, Pamela moved to Paris for two years to paint and travel independently and study the European masters she admired.

-In 1980 Pamela Casper returned to New York City where the lower Manhattan skyline became her subject.
-From 1985 to 1987 she took up pastel and continued with the cityscapes while developing a new series of “Break Dancer” drawings.
-These drawings were exhibited in a one-person show in Geneva, Switzerland in 1987.
-Pamela Casper also exhibited these works at the Pastel Society in New York City in 1989, where she received an award.
+Pamela Casper returned to New York City and the lower Manhattan skyline became her subject.
+In 1987, while continueing with the cityscapes, Pamela observed Break Dancers in NYC clubs and on the streets.
+A new series of “Break Dancer” drawings in pastel were inspired.
+These drawings were exhibited in a solo show in Geneva, Switzerland in 1987.
+Pamela also exhibited “Break Dancers” at the Pastel Society in New York City in 1989, where she received an award.

-In 1991 while visiting Vermont, Pamela began “Plein air” painting in watercolor as preparation for oil paintings.
-Out door painting in watercolor continues to be a part of her painting schedule whenever she travels today.
 Pamela Casper’s landscapes have been shown throughout New England and in France.
 Her still life work has been exhibited at the American Watercolor Society in New York City and at the Arts Forum gallery on 57th Street, NYC.
-In addition, the editors of Gourmet Magazine and Fine Cooking Magazine have published her watercolors.
-Her textile designs have appeared on the ties and scarves of the fashion designer, Nicole Miller.
+In addition, Gourmet Magazine and Fine Cooking Magazine have published her watercolors.
+Her textile designs appeared on the ties and scarves of the fashion designer, Nicole Miller.